MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-recognize-intent-messages.md

 ## Disambiguate between multiple intents

 Your bot can register more than one recognizer.
 Notice that the custom recognizer example involves assigning a numerical score to each intent.
 This is done since your bot may have more than one recognizer, and the Bot Builder SDK provides built-in logic to disambiguate between intents returned by multiple recognizers.
 The score assigned to an intent is typically between 0.0 and 1.0, but a custom recognizer may define an intent greater than 1.1 to ensure that that intent will always be chosen by the Bot Builder SDK's disambiguation logic.
+(However, in the C# Bot Builder SDK you can not return a score greater than 1.0).

 By default, recognizers run in parallel, but you can set recognizeOrder in [IIntentRecognizerSetOptions][IntentRecognizerSetOptions] so the process quits as soon as your bot finds one that gives a score of 1.0.